- Script

 - Keywords

-Sam the eagle is referred to as the Yankee Eagle once in this issue only, however Jerry Noble is referred to as the Yankee Eagle multiple times in issue #8.
+Sam the eagle is referred to as the Yankee Eagle once in this issue only, however, Jerry Noble is referred to as the Yankee Eagle multiple times in issue #8.

-Not the same character featured in SMASH COMICS #38-47.
+Not the same character featured in Smash Comics (Quality Comics, 1939 series) #38-47.

 - Script